-Each derivative device has a specific Child product identification number, also part of the product information, and specified in the Data Sheet and in the Firmware User Manual, referenced in Table 14. - 27 The rest of this document applies to all possible configurations of the TOE. - In a few words, the ST33K1M5C and ST33K1M5T C01 offer a unique combination of high performances and very powerful features for high level security: - Two instances of the Arm® Cortex®-M35P CPU connected in lockstep mode. - Die integrity, - Monitoring of environmental parameters, - Highly efficient protection against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - Memory Protection Unit, - CRC calculation block, - · Hardware security-enhanced AES accelerator, - Hardware security-enhanced 3-key Triple DES accelerator, - NESCRYPT lite low power public key cryptography accelerator (NESCRYPT LLP).
+- The rest of this document applies to all possible configurations of the TOE, except when a restriction is mentioned.
+For easier reading, the restrictions are typeset as indicated here.

+- In a few words, the ST31R480 A01 offers a unique combination of high performances and very powerful features for high level security:

+- · Die integrity,

+- Monitoring of environmental parameters,

+- Protection mechanisms against faults,

+- AIS20/AIS31 class PTG.2 compliant True Random Number Generator,

+- Hardware 3-key Triple DES accelerator,

+- Hardware AES accelerator,

+- ISO/IEC 13239 CRC calculation block,

+- NExt Step CRYPTography accelerator (NESCRYPT).